yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 <vspace blankLines='1'/>
   Version 1.2 of DTLS correlates to version 1.2 of TLS (see above).
   (There is no version 1.1 of DTLS.)

+* TODO: will require DTLS 1.3 at the SHOULD level if published before this document.

 ### Fallback to Lower Versions